flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 ## A quick introduction

-As smartphones surge in adoption, the videogame market is experiencing an unusual growth led by discount App Stores and affordable development licenses.
+As smartphones surge in adoption, the videogame market is experiencing an unusual growth led by discount App Stores and affordable development licences.
 With this, one can only wonder when kids will prefer an iPhone 4 over a Nintendo DSi.

 In the midst of finding out the answer, Nintendo conceives a thrilling successor to its triumphant portable system.
 In it, users will find old, present and unfamiliar technology - many of which can't be replicated by smartphones.